sriramdasbalaji/VSTS-DevOps-Labs/octopus/readme.md

 ## Exercise 3: Link VSTS and Octopus Deploy Server

-In this exercise we will create an **API** key in Octopus.
+In this exercise, we will create an **API** key in Octopus.
 This key is required to link VSTS with Octopus.

 1. On the top right corner of Octopus portal, click on the currently logged in user and click **Profile**.